saibhargav007/fancode-assignment/README.md

 ## How to run?

 1. Install docker and docker-compose
-2. To start the service, run the following command from the home folder of the service: `docker-compose up -d --build`
+2. To start the service, run the following command from the home folder of the service: `docker-compose up -d --build`.
+All the logs will be printed to logs folder output.log file
 3. If you want to run tests, comment out npm start cmd and uncomment npm test cmd in the Dockerfile:

 ```Dockerfile